 This can be explained in many ways, maybe Asus really did underclock the RAM, but more likely a 1,200 MT/s signal rate didn't neatly fit into the rating of any widely available GDDR5, and AMD/Asus wanted the headroom.
 Running RAM slightly slower than its maximum signalling rate means latencies can be adjusted to suit.
 I haven't pulled apart the BIOS to check latencies, but wouldn't be surprised to see the CAS latency set appropriately for running 1.25 GT/s memory at 1.20 GT/s.

 By modern standards, the Juniper-XT GPU is hopelessly outdated, even in OpenCL tasks.
 It has no FP64 support at all, and a peak FP32 GFLOPS of 1,360, which is usually measured to around 1,100 in benchmarks.
 For context, an RX 570 will usually get to around 5,200 GFLOPS, an RTX 2070 will top 9,000 and... well... even CPUs can keep up.
-The Xeon E5-2640 v3 it is being used with benchmarks to 710 GFLOPS FP32, and a completely modest Ryzen 5 5600X hits 906.
+The Xeon E5-2690 v4 (from 2015) it is being used with benchmarks to 710 GFLOPS FP32, and a completely modest Ryzen 5 5600X hits 906.
 This is using AIDA64's GPGPU benchmark for Single-Precision FLOPS.
 It isn't a rigorous test, but it is a comparable one.

 As this GPU is actually in use as of 2024, I'll get some benchmark results here at some point.
 That won't end embarrassingly.
+At least, with a Xeon E5-2490v4, we're definitely not going to be CPU limited!

 Core: 16 ROPs, 40 TMUs, 850MHz (34 billion texels per second, 13.6 billion pixels per second)